-Ofsted report asking why many of the brightest students at non-selective maintained secondary schools or academies don't achieve their potential.
+Ofsted survey report investigating why many of the most able students from non-selective schools fail to achieve their potential.

-- the second summarises the evidence from field visits to 41 non-selective secondary schools during which the following aspects were evaluated: achievement; leadership; transition between schools; the quality of teaching, learning and assessment; the curriculum; extension activities; and support and guidance
+The second part summarises the evidence from the field visits to 41 non-selective secondary schools.
+During these visits the following aspects were evaluated: